-The team should arrive mid afternoon providing some time to take on official engagements and have a look around town.
+The team should arrive mid afternoon providing some time to take on any official engagements and have a look around town.

-Note that Armidale is blessed with a very supportive bike shop - Armidale Bicycle Centre (just west of the CBD on Beardy street).
+Note that Armidale is blessed with a very supportive bike shop - Armidale Bicycle Centre (just west of the CBD on Beardy Street).
 This support has been demonstrated amply in the past.

 Likewise we encourage the riders to support them.